buresj/gf_test/embedded.md

  - Connect 2 external LED to the board!
  - Your applications should be able to state the change of the 2 LED:
     - when the green is on, the red is off, and vice versa
-    - by default, the green LED is on for 3 secons, then the red is on for 7 seconds, then this process is repeated continuously
+    - by default, the green LED is on for 3 seconds, then the red is on for 7 seconds, then this process is repeated continuously
  - If you press the user button, the length of the actual red light will be shortened.
 After you press it, the red light phase completes within 1 second, if it won't be longer as the original red light's end time.
  - That button press
     - has only effect to the actual red light phase